alexishevia/invoice-zero-api/README.md

 3. Run `npm start` to start the server on `http://localhost:8080`

 ## Persistence
-By default, the app runs using "in memory" persistence.
-This means all data will be lost once the server is shut down.
+By default, data is only kept in memory.
+All data will be lost once the server is shut down.

 To enable file-based persistence:
-1. Create a new file to hold api data, eg: `touch /tmp/invoice-zero-api.mdjson`
+1. Create a new file to hold data, eg: `touch /tmp/invoice-zero-api.mdjson`
 2. Create a `.env` file in the project root with the following fields:
 ```
 PORT=8080